smorel/appcorekit-samples/README.md

 ## API Documentation

-To integrate the AppCoreKit Api documentation into Xcode, copy <b>./Frameworks/AppCoreKit.framework/Documentation/com.wherecloud.AppCoreKit</b> to the <b>~/Library/Developer/Shared/Documentation/DocSets/</b> folder.
+To integrate the AppCoreKit Api documentation into Xcode, copy the following file:
+<pre>./Frameworks/AppCoreKit.framework/Documentation/com.wherecloud.AppCoreKit.docset</pre>
+to
+<pre>~/Library/Developer/Shared/Documentation/DocSets/</pre>

 ## Installation - Using AppCoreKit in your own application